eatonphil/jqgo/README.md

 TONS!

-1. Can't output a JSON object currently, end of path must be a literal
+1. Can't output a JSON object or array currently, end of path must be a scalar
 1. Can't filter/map/etc
 1. Can't fetch multiple items